George Wears Samms: A socialist and a pacifist

 The document was to the effect that he stood for Socialism, and all that Socialism stood for as against militarism.
 As an answer to the question of why he refused to become a soldier he gave an incident of his life.
 At the time of the Boer War he was seventeen years of age, and was anxious to get away to crush the Boers.
 He ran away and enlisted.
 On his return home to his native town he saw nothing but misery and want.
 Wars were fought for the greed of one class and it was for this that all wars were fought.
 To try and kill men was not only criminal but insane.
 He swore that he would never shoulder a rifle again to shoot one of his own class.
 War cut into the every vitals of a race, but the list of the fallen did not tell half of the war's effects.
 Every country that tried to live by war must perish.

 George was sentenced to one year's imprisonment on 3 July 1918.

 Using contributions received from all over the country, Ted Howard's Seditious Prisoners and Conscientious Objectors Fund was able to give Lily 88 pounds 13 shillings to help with expenses while George was in Paparua Prison.
 In 2015, that would be almost ten thousand dollars.
 During the time that George was incarcerated in Paparua Prison, Lily, Lily Jnr, Keir, and eventually Margaret in her pram, caught the tram to Moorhouse Avenue and then walked to visit him every Sunday.
-Speaking in 1984, George's daughter Lily recalled the teasing meted out upon her at school by her classmates.
-Labelled 'Coward' and 'Hun', they would ask her where her father was, knowing that he was in prison.
+Speaking in 1984, George's daughter Lily recalled the teasing meted out by her classmates.
+Labelling her 'Coward' and 'Hun' they would ask where her father was, knowing that he was in prison.
 Even her teachers were not immune to making snide remarks, telling Lily that 'some people are too cowardly to go to war'.